 Don’t delete these files from your local computer once the upload finishes.
 They are still needed until the final steps have been completed.

-Step 7: Linking to New URL & Defining New Domain
+Step 7: Defining New Domain & Search/Replace Old Domain

 If you are moving to a new/different domain then you should read over this step, if not, then you can skip this because you don’t have to update your site to point to a different domain.